Login

 • Groundwater penetrating the building underground

-• Regular rising and overflowing of bodies of water
+• Regular rise and overflow of waters

-• Backlog in the drainage system
+• Backwater in the drainage system

-In addition, damage to easily movable structures is only insured by special agreement.
+In addition, damage to easily movable structures is only insured by special agreement .
 These include, for example, festival huts and greenhouses.

 • Vaud